• Skip to primary navigation

 Black Bean Tempeh (Soy-Free!)

-I'm sharing two methods to make it: with or without an Instant Pot.
-The IP method requires less active time and is a bit easier to make, plus you don't have to soak the beans the night before, as opposed to the stovetop method.
-Both methods yield the exact same result though.
-What's great about black bean tempeh is that you don't have to peel the beans!
+I’m sharing two methods to make it: with or without an Instant Pot.
+The IP method requires less active time and is a bit easier to make, plus you don’t have to soak the beans the night before, as opposed to the stovetop method.
+Both methods yield the exact same result, though.
+What’s great about black bean tempeh is that you don’t have to peel the beans!

 Making black bean tempeh requires only 3 ingredients:

 • Dry black beans: Obviously, they make the base.
-Black beans are not only high in protein, they are also high in fiber, which is good for digestion.
-If you can't find black beans, use adzukis beans.
+Black beans are not only high in protein, but they are also high in fiber, which is good for digestion.
+If you can’t find black beans, use adzukis beans.

 • Tempeh starter: It comes in powder form and is essential to this recipe.
-Also called Rhizopus Oligosporus, this mold binds all the beans together into a white firm loaf.
+Also called Rhizopus Oligosporus, this mold binds all the beans together into a firm white loaf.

 • White vinegar: It helps lower the PH and prevents bad mold from growing.